feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Gather current and reliable information about the economic situation in Algeria, including key indicators such as GDP growth, main industries, and challenges."
+#> [1] "Gather current and reliable information about the economic situation in Algeria, including key indicators such as GDP, inflation, employment, and main industries."
 #>
 #> [[1]]$response
-#> As of 2024, Algeria's GDP growth is modest, around 2-3% annually, driven by
+#> As of early 2024, Algeria's GDP is approximately $170 billion, with a growth
-#> hydrocarbon exports (oil and natural gas), which constitute over 90% of export
+#> rate around 2-3%.
+Inflation stands near 5-6%, while unemployment remains high
-#> revenues.
-Key challenges include economic diversification, high youth
+#> at about 11-12%, particularly among youth.
+The economy relies heavily on
-#> unemployment, reliance on volatile oil prices, and inflation pressures amid
+#> hydrocarbons (oil and natural gas), which account for around 95% of exports and
-#> global economic uncertainties.
+#> 30% of GDP, alongside emerging sectors like agriculture and services.
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE